Water Baptism

 Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water— Hebrews 10:22

 It would be silly for us to interpret the "pure water" in this passage to mean the absence of impurities in a church baptistry or river.
 Rather, the "pure water" mentioned here is symbolic, referring to the days when Israelite priests were required to wash with water before ministering in the Tabernacle.
 You see, God requires clean hands and a pure heart from those who partake in His holiness.
+And the LORD spake unto Moses, saying, Thou shalt also make a laver {of} brass, and his foot {also of} brass, to wash {withal}: and thou shalt put it between the tabernacle of the congregation and the altar, and thou shalt put water therein.
+For Aaron and his sons shall wash their hands and their feet thereat: When they go into the tabernacle of the congregation, they shall wash with water, that they die not; or when they come near to the altar to minister, to burn offering made by fire unto the LORD: So they shall wash their hands and their feet, that they die not: and it shall be a statute for ever to them, {even} to him and to his seed throughout their generations.
 Exodus 30:17-21

 Who shall ascend into the hill of the LORD?
 Or who shall stand in his holy place?
 He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully— Psalm 24:3-4